Window deflector: Rear window louvers

 A Rear window louver or rear window blind (Heckjalousie or Heckscheibenjalousie) is a type of window blind mounted to the rear window of a car.
 It is intended to protect the window from dirt and restrict sunlight from entering through the rear window to reduce heat.
-In 1966, Lamborghini Miura became one of the first production cars that came with rear window louvers.
 Rear window louvers have been criticized by some reviewers as a fashion phenomena, with little practical use.